JumpGateio/JumpGate/readme.md

 composer install
 php artisan jumpgate:setup
 ```
 At this point, your site will display the JumpGate home page using bootstrap 4.
-From here on out, you will customize as you normally would.
+From here on out, you will customize as
+you normally would.

 > You can run `php artisan jupmgate:css` to switch the front end to bootstrap 3 or uikit.

 1. Set up your database in the `.env` file
-1. Update your `config/jumpgate/users.php` if you added users.
-    - If you enable social, remember to re-run `vendor:publish`.
+1. Run `php artisan jumpgate:telescope`.
 1. Run `php artisan migrate`.
-1. Or, if you added users, run `php artisan jumpgate:user-database`

 <a name="users"></a>
 ## Users